Photo: Wikimedia Commons

 Konoko Falls & Park ($25 entry)

 Botanical garden and waterfall combination.
 Smaller and less crowded than Dunn's River Falls.
 Aviary with tropical birds, koi ponds, and a small museum.
 Walking distance from port.
 Good alternative if Dunn's River is too crowded on busy ship days.
 Allow one to two hours.
 Moderate walking with some steps.
+Partially wheelchair accessible in the garden areas.

 Food & Drink

-Red Stripe Beer ($3-5): Jamaica's iconic lager — cold and refreshing in the tropical heat.
+- Red Stripe Beer ($3-5): Jamaica's iconic lager — cold and refreshing in the tropical heat.

-Blue Mountain Coffee ($4-8): World-famous Jamaican coffee — smooth and expensive; buy beans to take home as gifts (about $25-40 per pound).
+- Blue Mountain Coffee ($4-8): World-famous Jamaican coffee — smooth and rich; buy beans to take home (about $25-40 per pound).

-Depth Soundings Ashore
+Depth Soundings

 Bring water shoes for Dunn's River Falls — they are essential for climbing safely on the slippery limestone terraces, and while rentals are available on-site for about $10, sizes can be picked over when multiple ships are in port.
 A waterproof phone case is equally important since you will want photos in the falls but the spray is constant and heavy.
 Negotiate politely with craft vendors near the port; prices always start high but respectful bargaining is expected and appreciated.
 US dollars are accepted everywhere, but your change will come in Jamaican dollars at unfavorable exchange rates, so bring small USD bills for smoother transactions.

 Dunn's River Falls gets significantly more crowded when multiple ships dock simultaneously — go early in the morning or later in the afternoon to avoid the worst of the crowds.
-If you have mobility challenges, skip the climb itself and use the viewing platforms at the base and top of the falls, which provide excellent vantage points without requiring the strenuous ascent.
+If you have mobility challenges, skip the climb itself and use the viewing platforms at the base and top of the falls, which provide accessible vantage points without requiring the strenuous ascent.
 Sunscreen and bug spray are essential year-round; reapply generously after water activities.
 Keep valuables locked on the ship and bring only what you need for the day — a waterproof pouch for cash and phone is ideal.
 Licensed taxis with red PPV plates are the safest transport option; always confirm the fare before departure.

 Practical Information

-Country: Jamaica
+- Country: Jamaica

-Language: English (Jamaican Patois commonly spoken)
+- Language: English (Jamaican Patois commonly spoken)

-Currency: Jamaican Dollar (JMD) — USD widely accepted
+- Currency: Jamaican Dollar (JMD) — USD widely accepted

-Time Zone: Eastern Standard Time (EST) year-round
+- Time Zone: Eastern Standard Time (EST) year-round

-Tipping: 10-15% in restaurants; $1-2 per bag for porters
+- Tipping: 10-15% in restaurants; $1-2 per bag for porters

-Emergency: 119 (police), 110 (fire/ambulance)
+- Emergency: 119 (police), 110 (fire/ambulance)

-Driving: Left side of road (British style)
+- Driving: Left side of road (British style)

 Photo Gallery